chrisgebert/gw-childs-hsa-website/src/en/posts/2026-09-06-1st-annual-walk-and-wheel-a-thon.md

 ### Business Sponsors Welcome!

 Do you own a business?
-Sponsor the Walk & Wheel-athon and your business will be featured in our newsletters, social media, and HSA communications.
+Sponsor the Walk & Wheel-a-thon and your business will be featured in our newsletters, social media, and HSA communications.

 THANK YOU FOR SUPPORTING GW CHILDS!